trifwn/Icarus/README.md

 ## TASKS

-- Solve the issue that the Wing_Segment is unpickable as of now
 - Create Parametric Analysis Module (Computation of Sensitivity Derivatives for all solvers)
 - Define Constrained Optimization Workflow
 - Add Lower Order Models and Analytical Formulas for Stability
 - Create Results Class to handle Analysis output.
 Specify some results such as AirfoilPolars, AirplanePolars, AirplaneStates etc..
 - Create Workflow Class to combine Analyses Together
-- Create Optimization Class to optimize workflows based on input output

 ---